 To protect the downstream DC-DC converter from excessive voltage, the hot swap MOSFET is disabled when the 65V (nominal) over-voltage protection (OVP) threshold is exceeded.
 This allows the 100V rated LM5073 to work safely with a lower voltage rated DC-DC converter.
-The SD and nSD signals which enable the DC-DC converter are delayed by the power good filter as shown in Figure 7.
-The DC-DC converter will continue to operate through a short duration UVLO condition provided the power good filter does not expire and sufficient voltage returns to normal, the hot swap MOSFET is re-enabled.
+The SD and nSD signals which enable the DC-DC converter are delayed by the power good filter as shown in Figure 13.
+The DC-DC converter will continue to operate through a short duration UVLO condition provided the power good filter does not expire and sufficient voltage remains at the input to the DC-DC converter.
+When the input voltage returns to normal, the hot swap MOSFET is re-enabled.
 Once the voltage between RTN and VEE is below 1.5V, power good will be re-asserted.